 The window size utilised in the average rolling process is represented by the hyperparameter $\delta$.
 It is possible that the smaller window size would result in more pronounced hate intensity profiles.
 We chose the window size in $\{5,10,15,20\}$ to analyse the influence of different window sizes, and the experimental findings are displayed in Fig \ref{fig:window_size}.
 Across all three datasets, we observe that increasing the value of $\delta$ improves the performance of both \model\ and {DRAGNET}.
 A bigger window size ($\delta$) smooths the values in hate intensity sequences, making it easier for the models to learn the hidden hate intensity pattern.
 Furthermore, \model\ consistently outperforms {DRAGNET} across all window size settings, demonstrating its efficacy.

-\subsubsection{The impact of history sizes.}
+\subsubsection{The impact of history sizes}

-The beginning history size $t_h$ is the amount of data needed to estimate the whole hate intensity profile for a new conversation thread.
+The beginning history size $t_h$ is the data needed to estimate the whole hate intensity profile for a new conversation thread.
 The value of the Pearson correlation coefficient for {\model} shows relatively little change as $t_h$ increases, as seen in Fig \ref{fig:history_size}.
 We can observe that \model\ outperforms DRAGNET.
 The model's capacity to generate early predictions decreases as the number of initial responses submitted to the model grows.
 As a result, in the experiments, we used $t_h$=25 to predict hate intensity.

-\subsubsection{The impact of different numbers of clusters.}
+\subsubsection{The impact of different numbers of clusters}

 One of the most important hyperparameters of {\model} in the fuzzy clustering step is the number of clusters $j$.
 As a result, we choose a number of clusters in the range of $\{5,10,15,20\}$ to assess the impact of cluster size.
-The outcomes of the experiment are shown in Fig \ref{fig:cluster_number}.
-We notice that as the number of clusters grows, the {\model}'s performance improves and it is consistently better than {DRAGNET}.
+The experiment outcomes are shown in Fig \ref{fig:cluster_number}.
+We notice that as the number of clusters grows, the {\model}'s performance improves, and it is consistently better than {DRAGNET}.
 It is difficult to discern between different types of conversation threads when we use a small number of clusters.
-However, beyond a certain number of clusters, the performance begins to deteriorate.
+However, the performance begins to deteriorate beyond a certain number of clusters.
 One probable explanation is that grouping conversation threads into too many clusters produces noise, making it harder for the prior model to detect the correct cluster labels with minimal historical data.

-\subsubsection{The impact of different weights in hate intensity score.}
+\subsubsection{The impact of different weights in hate intensity score}

 Our hate intensity score leverages $w$ to simplify the trade-off between the hate detection model and the hate lexicon component in Section \ref{sec:preliminaries}.
 Our suggested {\model} model definitely outperforms {DRAGNET} for all three values of $w$ (i.e., 0.45, 0.6, 0.75) on all three datasets, as demonstrated in Fig \ref{fig:hate_weight}.